simplyYan/W7DTH/README.md

 ## 🎯 Main features
 - **Easy:** W7DTH is extremely easy to use and learn.

-- **Reliable:** Our library uses SHA-256 encryption, and allows you to treat data in your own way.
+- **Reliable:** Our library uses AES encryption, and allows you to treat data in your own way.
 W7DTH is extremely secure for any type of information.

 - **Lightweight:** Its high speed is the result of its lightness, which is why W7DTH is a solid choice for any project.
 For those looking for security, reliability and efficiency, but at the same time want something light, fast and easy, the W7DTH is the best choice.